 4. Parson Russell Terrier

-It’s not necessarily that Chihuahuas have big eyes — it’s just that they have such tiny little peanut heads.
-Every feature on their face seems oversized in comparison to their tiny domes, but their bug eyes will likely draw your attention before anything else does.
+It’s not necessarily that Chihuahuas have big eyes—it’s just that they have such tiny little heads!
+Every feature on their face seems oversized compared to their tiny domes, but their bug eyes will likely draw your attention before anything else does.

-The Beagle’s eyes aren’t as big as they seem, but when they’re staring up at you with a doleful look in them, you’ll find yourself powerless to resist.
-They know exactly how to use their puppy dog eyes to their advantage — which is strange because this isn’t a particularly intelligent breed.
+The Beagle’s eyes aren’t as big as they seem, but when they’re staring up at you with a sorrowful look in them, you’ll find yourself powerless to resist.
+They know exactly how to use their puppy dog eyes to their advantage.

 7. Great Dane